-The Galeries Lafayette department store is also open on Sunday, which is fabulous news.
-Why, you might ask?
-Simply because this shopping wonderland is more than just a store, it’s an experience.
+Galeries Lafayette Haussmann department store is also open on Sunday, which is fabulous news.
+This shopping wonderland is more than just a store, it’s an experience.
 Imagine 70,000 square meters dedicated to luxury, fashion and French lifestyle housed under a magnificently beautiful glass dome in a typical Parisian Haussmann building.
 Inside, you’ll find hundreds of brands, from high-end to casual for men, women and children.
 The accessories and cosmetics selection is also the largest in the city.
 Basically, it needs to be on your Sunday to-do list if planning what to do on Sunday in Paris.